 Structured data is code in a specific format, written in such a way that search engines understand it.
 Search engines read the code and use it to display search results in a specific and much richer way.
 You can easily put this piece of code on your website.

 Imagine you have a website with a lot of recipes.
-If you add structured data to a page with a recipe, your result in the search engines will change.
+If you add structured data to a page with a recipe, your result in the search engines might change.
 It will be much “richer” regarding content that’s shown.
 That’s the reason we call these results rich results or rich snippets.
-This is what a rich snippet looks like:
+This is what a rich result looks like:

 Besides the title, the URL and the description of the search result, you can see how long it will take to make the absolute best ever lasagna.
 And, you’ll see how many calories the lasagne contains.
 You need to add structured data to your web page to get such a rich snippet.